clcatalan/OlympicMedalsPredictor/README.md

+## Olympic Medals Predictor
-Linear Regression Model to predict how many olympic medals can be won by a country
+A linear regression model to predict how many olympic medals can be won by a country